Eilene Galloway: Recognition

 In 1984 Galloway was the recipient of the NASA Public Service Award and Gold Medal and in 1987 she became the first person to receive a Lifetime Achievement Award from Women in Aerospace.
-She became a fellow of the American Astronautical Society in 1996 and in 2006 was the first woman elected an Honorary Fellow of the American Institute of Aeronautics and Astronautics.
+She became a fellow of the American Astronautical Society in 1996, received the National Aeronautic Association's Katharine Wright Award in 2003, and in 2006 was the first woman elected an Honorary Fellow of the American Institute of Aeronautics and Astronautics.
+She received honorary doctorates from Swarthmore College in 1992 and Lake Forest College in 1990.
+Described by friends and colleagues as the "Grand dame of space", in 2006, for her hundredth birthday, the US Congress paid tribute to her, with Bart Gordon, chairman of the House Committee on Science and Technology, describing her as an influential force in the development and analysis of domestic and international space law and policy".
 The annual international Galloway Symposium on Critical Issues in Space Law is named in her honour.
-Her papers are at the University of Mississippi School of Law.
+Her papers are at the National Air and Space Museum.